anithorat/Langchain_Intro/README.md

 2) **Context**: Provides additional information, sometimes with examples.
 3) **User Input**: The actual question or input from the user.
 4) **Output Indicator**: Marks the beginning of the model’s response.

+## Prompt templates in LangChain
+LangChain provides PromptTemplate to help create parametrized prompts for language models.

+A PromptTemplate allows creating a template string with placeholders, like {adjective} or {content} that can be formatted with input values to create the final prompt string.

+Some key features:

+* Validation of input variables against the template
+* Flexible input values — can pass dictionaries, data classes, etc
+* Support for different templating engines like Python’s `str.format` or Jinja2
+* Easy to extend and create custom templates